 How to Apply

-To request a paper application or direct questions to the Graduate English program, please call (215) 204-1796 or email firstname.lastname@example.org.
+For questions about any of the English graduate programs, please call (215) 204-1796 or email email@example.com.

 Admission to the Literature Program

 To be accepted into the MA or PhD programs, a student should have the equivalent of an undergraduate concentration in English with broad chronological coverage.
 Applicants are required to declare their terminal degree at the time of application, although PhD students can choose to stop at the Master's degree.